Doina Barbaneagra Sizzles In A Lilac Swimsuit On Instagram

 According to the geotag, the snap was captured somewhere in Vienna, Austria.
 To pose, Doina could be seen climbing down the ladder of a swimming pool.
 Her legs were partially submerged in water.
 She held the railings of the ladder with both the hands, tilted her head, gazed at the camera, and parted her lips.

 Within three hours of going live, the snap garnered more than 10,000 likes.
-In addition to that, many of her fans also flocked to the comments section and posted above a hundred messages in which they praised Doina’s sexy figure and her sense of style.
+In addition, many of her fans also flocked to the comments section and posted over a hundred messages that praised both Doina’s sexy figure and her sense of style.

 “The most beautiful queen deserves to be worshipped.
 Love you,” one of her fans commented on the snap.